zamba/java-alias-agent/README.md

 java-alias-agent
 ================

-An agent for tracking aliases.
-It's built with JVMTI and ASM.
+An agent for tracking aliases in Java programs, built with JVMTI and ASM.